|Title:||Director of Athletics|

-Ann Martin begins her fifth year as the Director of Athletics at Regis University after beginning her tenure on June 1, 2010.
-She enters her 10th year at Regis in 2014-15 where she previously held the associate director of athletics title during the 2009-10 season and prior to that the assistant athletic director title.
+Ann Martin begins her sixth year as the Director of Athletics at Regis University after beginning her tenure on June 1, 2010.
+She enters her 11th year at Regis in 2015-16 where she previously held the associate director of athletics title during the 2009-10 season and prior to that the assistant athletic director title.

 Martin's fourth year at the helm was a success for the Ranger's teams not only on the field but in the classroom in 2013-14.
 Men's soccer again set the bar high by advancing to the NCAA Elite 8, a first for the program.
 They won their second straight RMAC regular season crown and hosted the NCAA South Central/West Super Regional.
 The volleyball squad earned their second straight NCAA Tournament appearance and after defeating Metro State in the first round, for the second consecutive year, fell in the second round to eventual regional champion West Texas A&M.

 The Rangers were unmatched in the classroom as four of the teams; baseball, men's cross country, lacrosse, and women's golf all took home the RMAC's Brechler Award.
 The award is given to the team with the highest combined student-athlete grade point average amongst other institutions within that same sport.

 2012-13 was another banner year for Martin as she saw three of her teams win RMAC Championships and earn berths into the NCAA Tournament.
 Volleyball won the RMAC Tournament Championship and hosted the NCAA South Central Region Tournament.
 Men's soccer and women's soccer each earned regular season RMAC crowns.

 In January of 2011, she was named the Chair of the NCAA Management Council.
 Martin replaced Rick Cole of Dowling College and served a one-year term.
 She has been a member of the Management Council and was also chair of the Legislation Committee in 2008.